| Safe Haskell | None |

 type family Implies q p where ...
 Source #

-raises a type error if Implies
+raises a type error if Implies q pq does not logically imply

-for when q
+p.
+See ImpliesBool for when q implies p.

 Examples

-let safeDiv :: (Implies p NonZero, Integral n) => n -> Refined p n -> n safeDiv x d = x `div` unrefine d -- -- term does not have to exactly match Refined '[NonZero] n d :: Refined (NonZero && Positive) Int d = $$(refineTH 7) in safeDiv 14 d :} 2
+>>>:{let safeDiv :: (Implies p NonZero, Integral n) => n -> Refined p n -> n safeDiv x d = x `div` unrefine d -- -- term does not have to exactly match Refined '[NonZero] n d :: Refined (NonZero && Positive) Int d = $$(refineTH 7) in safeDiv 14 d :} 2

--- total wrapper over Data.Text's partial splitOn. let safeSplitOn :: Implies p NonEmpty => Refined p Text -> Text -> [Text] safeSplitOn needle haystack = unrefine needle `splitOn` haystack -- splitter = $$(refineTH @NonEmpty @Text ",") in safeSplitOn splitter "some,text," :} ["some","text",""]
+>>>:{-- total wrapper over Data.Text's partial splitOn. let safeSplitOn :: Implies p NonEmpty => Refined p Text -> Text -> [Text] safeSplitOn needle haystack = unrefine needle `splitOn` haystack -- splitter = $$(refineTH @NonEmpty @Text ",") in safeSplitOn splitter "some,text," :} ["some","text",""]

 Since: 0.1.0.0

-Implies q p = ErrIfFalse (PredNotFound q p) (ImpliesBool q p) |
+| Implies q p = ErrIfFalse (PredNotFound q p) (ImpliesBool q p) |

 type (:=>) p q = Implies p q infixr 1 Source #